Another Edinburgh is Possible

 For an invite, please contact us via social media or email email@example.com

 Add your voice to our virtual assembly, by filming a short video clip telling us your concerns and hopes for the future of the city.

 Please film your videos in landscape orientation and keep them under 30 seconds.
 Email firstname.lastname@example.org

 Call or email your local MP, MSP or Councillor, letting them know the sort of Edinburgh you want to live in.

 Contact information for politicians can be found here.

 The next meetings of the campaign are

-Thursday 15th April at 6.30pm – hope to see you there.
+Organising Meeting Thursday 23rd September at 6.30pm – hope to see you there.
 Click here to register and get a Zoom link sent to your email.